About Anchor Distilling Company

 A New Chapter for Anchor Distilling Company

 In 2010, a new chapter began for Anchor Distilling Company, with Fritz Maytag retiring and beverage industry veterans Keith Greggor and Tony Foglio purchasing the company.
 The vision for Anchor Distilling Company expanded beyond production on Potrero Hill to include importing premium spirits from around the world, including a partnership with London's oldest wine and spirit merchant, Berry Bros. & Rudd.
-This partnership would bring some iconic brands to the Anchor portfolio, including The Glenrothes Whisky, The King's Ginger liqueur and No.3 London Dry Gin, as well as Anchor Distilling Company President David King.
+This partnership would bring some iconic brands to the Anchor portfolio, including The Glenrothes Whisky, The King's Ginger liqueur and No.3 London Dry Gin.
 Since then, Anchor Distilling Company's portfolio of spirits has grown to include nearly 400 spirits from a long list of categories and countries from around the world.

 The same pioneering spirit established by Fritz Maytag continues to resonate at Anchor Distilling Company.
 Several new spirits have been created in the Potrero Hill distillery, and the Anchor portfolio spirits continues to evolve with additional brands and products that are adding something new to the spirits and cocktail scene in the United States.